revilosemaj/revilosemaj/README.md

 ### Hi there, I'm Oliver 👋

-## I'm a Lazy Developer from the Philippines nice to meet you
+## I'm a Frontend Developer from the Philippines nice to meet you